Four Ways To Foster Creative Thinking in Student Entrepreneurs While Developing Their Problem-Solving Skills

 IUSE problem solving; two students looking at a piece of paper

 Through the Improving Undergraduate STEM Education (IUSE) workshop series, funded by the National Science Foundation, social scientists collaborated with entrepreneurship educators to bridge the gap between their areas of expertise.
 The resulting white papers provide research-based insights and classroom techniques for inclusive entrepreneurship educators.
-This ongoing series currently covers Teamwork, Motivation, Critical Thinking, and Problem-Solving.
-Stay tuned for more topics!
+This ongoing series currently covers Teamwork, Motivation, Critical Thinking, Problem-Solving, and Empathy.

 “Idea generation involves producing a wide range of possible solutions, while evaluation entails critically examining and selecting the most promising ideas.”—Roger Beaty, Nathalie Duval-Couetil